google/googletest/googletest/docs/primer.md

     easy to maintain.
 Such consistency is especially helpful when people switch projects and start to work on a new code base.
 3. Tests should be *portable* and *reusable*.
-Google has a lot of code that is platform-neutral, its tests should also be platform-neutral. googletest works on different OSes, with different compilers, with or without exceptions, so googletest tests can work with a variety of configurations.
+Google has a lot of code that is platform-neutral; its tests should also be platform-neutral. googletest works on different OSes, with different compilers, with or without exceptions, so googletest tests can work with a variety of configurations.
 4. When tests fail, they should provide as much *information* about the problem